Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Model Details

-Hyperparameters that define/modify the network architecture: \begin{itemize} \item The number of layers $L$. \\ We tried out $L \in \{2,3,4\}$ on all datasets, except for MOLPCBA, where we searched through $L \in \{3,5,7\}$. \item The latent state size $d$. \\ On ZINC, CIFAR10, MNIST and CSL we chose sizes that would roughly use the chosen parameter budgets.
-On COLLAB, IMDB-MULTI and REDDIT-BIN we set $d=100$ and for MOLPCBA we chose the largest feasible size for our hardware $(d=400)$. \item The local window size $s$. \item The global pooling function (either \emph{mean} or \emph{sum}) \item The architecture of the final output network (either \emph{mlp} or \emph{linear}) \item The number of random walk steps during training ($\ell_\text{train}$) and evaluation ($\ell_\text{eval}$). \item The dropout rate. \\ We searched through \{0.0, 0.25, 0.5\}.
-One dropout layer is placed behind the global pooling step. \item Whether or not a virtual node (VN) is used as an intermediate update layer. \end{itemize}
+Table \ref{hyper_param} provides the hyperparameters used in each experiment.
+The number of layers $L$ and dimension $d$ were tuned to meet the parameter budgets for each dataset.
+The local window size $s$ is set to 8 by default and increased to $16$ on the long-range datasets.
+As global pooling function we use either mean- our sum-pooling.
+The architecture of the final output network is either a 2-layer MLP or a simple linear transformation.
+We denote the repetitions with different random walks to estimate the IMD in Section \ref{sec:detailed_results} with $r_\text{val}$ and $r_\text{test}$.

-Hyperparameters for the walks and the training procedure: \begin{itemize} \item The probability of starting a walk from each node during training $p^*$.
-We choose $p^*=1$ by default.
-On MOLPCBA we set $p^*=0.2$ to reduce overfitting. \item The walk strategy (either \emph{uniform} (un) or \emph{non-backtracking} (nb)) \item The number of evaluation runs with different random walks for validation ($r_\text{val}$) and testing ($r_\text{test}$). \item The initial learning rate $lr$ was chosen as $0.001$ in all experiments. \item The patience for learning rate decay (with a factor of $0.5$) is $10$ by default. \item The batch size \end{itemize}
+Hyperparameters for the walks and the training procedure: The number of random walk steps during training $\ell_\text{train}$ is set to 50 and increased to $\ell_\text{eval}$=150 during evaluation.
+The probability of starting a walk from each node during training $p^*$ is chosen as $1$ by default.
+On MOLPCBA and the long-range datasets we set $p^*=0.2$ to reduce overfitting.
+The walk strategy (either uniform (un) or non-backtracking (nb))